 Although in many instances the analytes are clearly specified in advance in human performance forensic toxicology testing, the spectrum of drugs and chemicals may potentially approach those encountered in post-mortem toxicology.
 As a consequence but remembering the difficulties involved in obtaining samples from living persons, it is recommended that minimum volumes of blood and urine are requested as guidance and to provide sufficient sample volume to carry out a range of analyses.
-Ideally 10 to 15 mL of blood or urine should be collected but lower volumes should still be accepted with the caveat that this will restrict what analyses can be completed.
+A minimum of 5 mL of blood and 20 mL of urine should be collected but lower volumes should still be accepted with the caveat that this will restrict what analyses can be completed.
 Forensic toxicology laboratories should develop their analytical methods such that a reasonably complete drug screen can be completed on no more than 5 mL.

-It must be emphasised that neither qualitative nor quantitative analysis of urine permits an evaluation of the effect of the drug or chemical on human behaviour.
-(In some cases a second urine sample may be useful for accurate alcohol (ethanol) interpretation.
-This should be taken at a stated interval after the first urine and the time of collection should be noted.)
+It must be emphasised that urine concentrations of drugs and/or drug metabolites (with the exception of alcohol) should be interpreted with caution.
+In general, urine drug/metabolite concentrations should not be used to interpret the effect of a drug or chemical on human behaviour.
+In some cases a second urine sample may be useful for accurate alcohol (ethanol) interpretation.
+This should be taken at a stated interval after the first urine and the time of collection should be noted.
 If other specimens are submitted and analysed, any conclusions regarding drug use or effects on human behaviour should be based only on appropriate validated scientific studies.

-6.4.3.
-Drug-Facilitated Sexual Assault (DFSA)
+6.3.4.
+Drug facilitated sexual assault (DFSA)

-Guidelines for the collection and analysis of samples for DFSA cases are defined elsewhere:
+Guidelines for the collection and analysis of samples for DFSA cases are defined elsewhere

 - Drug-Facilitated Sexual Assault A Forensic Handbook.
-Marc Le Beau and Ashraf Mozayani (Eds) Academic Press ISBN-13: 978-0-12-440261-4 - Guidelines by the Society of Hair Testing (www.soht.org) - Royal College of Physicians (The Faculty of Forensic and Legal Medicine) - Recommendations for the Collection of Forensic Specimens from Complainants and Suspects (www.fflm.ac.uk).
+[3] Academic Press ISBN-13: 978-0-12-440261-4 - Guidelines by the Society of Hair Testing [11] - Royal College of Physicians (The Faculty of Forensic & legal Medicine) Recommendations for the Collection of Forensic Specimens from Complainants and Suspects [6].